cpt8c8/OO-Language-Comparison/README.md

 ##### Kotlin
 Kotlin was developed by JetBrains primarily for internal use.
 It was intended to boost productivty and improve workflow, which would result in improved sales.
 ##### Python
+Python was created as a pet project by Guido van Rossum, originally intended to be a scripting language that took ideas from an earlier general purpose called ABC.

 #### What problems was the language trying to address?
 ##### Kotlin
 JetBrains was looking for a language that adresses their needs, had fast compile times, was streamlined, and could ineract with and replace Java.
 ##### Python
+Python was created with the goals of being extremely readable and high level, and being very extensible, allowing it to have lots of inherent multi-paradigm support and making it easy to add even more programming paradigms beyond what is included in the vanilla distribution.

 #### Is the language a reaction to a previous language or a replacement for another language?
 ##### Kotlin
 It was largely intended, as mentioned above, to be a replacement for Java.
 ##### Python
+Python was a reaction to essentially the entire ecosystem of lower-level, abstract languages.
+It brought object oriented, functional and other concepts into one package that emphasized readability and simplicity

 ### Unique features of the language
 #### Does the language have any particularly unique features?